Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 |Does not have a pungent odor and is nontoxic||Pricey|

 |Available in many finishes from glossy to matte|

 This refers to any oil that can be applied to the wood to keep the moisture in the wood.
-Due to its non-toxic property, it works well on cutting boards or wooden bowls that will have any contact with food.
+Due to its non-toxic property, it works well on wood burning supplies, like cutting boards or wooden bowls, that will have contact with food.

 The most common oils are:

 - Tung Oil – great for a close to the grain look, allowing you to touch and feel the texture of the wood.